-Blend up this easy, no-sugar added Cherry Lime Slush for a refreshing summer drink!
+Blend up this easy, no-sugar added Cherry Lime Slush for a refreshing and healthy summer drink!

 The deep, rich color of cherries hints at the abundant nutrients inside.
 My sugar optional Cherry Lime Slush recipe is the perfect way to enjoy them!

 Before I get into the recipe, I want to add a few tips on creating refreshing and healthy summer drinks.
 I like to call them slushies but slush pops in every now and then too.

 - Use frozen fruit.
 Many recipes use fruit and ice.
 That’s fine but I say skip the extra step.
 Frozen fruit provides the same icy effect.
 Plus it’s less watery.

 - Use a high-powered blender.
 A good machine will easily puree cherry skins (for example) so that you get a smooth drink.

 - Add enough liquid.
 I like to use flavored sparkling water to add a bit of fizz and flavor to my slushies but you can also use club soda or fresh lime or lemon juice.
 Add more liquid for a thinner drink and less for a thicker, spoonable slushy!